-During the fourth quarter of 2017, FEPE statistics show that the European envelope market volume decreased by approximately six per cent compared to the same period previous year.
-The decline in the envelope market 2017 is approximately five per cent compared to previous year, according to FEPE.
+During the fourth quarter of 2018, FEPE statistics showed that the European envelope market volume had decreased by approximately 8 per cent compared to the same period the previous year.
+Bong's volumes decreased by 6 per cent during the fourth quarter.
+The decline in the European envelope market during the full year 2018 was according to FEPE approximately 7 per cent while the volumes of Bong decreased by 3 per cent compared to the previous year.